 Day one ended with a quick bite to eat and us falling into bed after this packed day of walking everywhere.

-Headed out for more pastries and to check out Gaudí’s other well known masterpiece, Casa Batlló.
+After walking over 22,000 steps the day before, we woke up to VERY sore bodies.
+Thank goodness for ibuprofen!
+We headed out for more pastries and to check out Gaudí's other well known masterpiece, Casa Batlló.
+We hadn't planned to tour Casa Batlló, but I'm really glad we did.
+It's fascinating!!
 Gaudí designed this unique house for Joseph Batlló, a textile industrialist and prominent businessman.
 There are no straight lines in this house where function and form reign.
-It’s a UNESCO World Heritage site and definitely worth a visit.
+It's a UNESCO World Heritage site and definitely worth a visit.

 Next stop, the beach!
 We hopped on the metro right there in front of Casa Batlló and headed to the beach for the day.
 The streets down by the water reminded me so much of the streets in Italy, flower boxes, laundry hanging, locals chatting it up at the street corner.
 It was a great day to hang by the Med for the afternoon.
 It was cool to see surfers and families hanging at the beach on this warm-ish November day.